Market Volatility: The bast way to make (or lose) money

 Know when to walk away

-In summary, volatile markets are the most important for day traders because of the huge movements experienced.
-We saw that during the Greece crisis and we will see it in September regardless of what the FOMC decides on rates.
+Volatile markets are the most important for day traders because of the huge movements experienced.
+We saw that during the Greece crisis and we saw in September 2015.
 The key to success is having a good plan and executing on it.

 Another good resource for you could be 'Market Volatility: How to Maximizing Returns'

 External Useful link

 Why Volatility Is Important for Investors and Traders - Investopedia